mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 ---

-The ride home is where it really hit me.
-There is a good deal of fatigue in my legs.
-A dude on an e-bike caught up to me on Pandora Avenue and followed me across the Johnson Street Bridge and north on the bike path.
-He stayed there too, a metre or two back drafting off me on my mountain bike.
-I don't know why I felt the need to race someone with a throttle and worse, I don't know why I got upset when the dude wasn't willing to take a pull.
+The ride home is where it really hit me that there is a good deal of fatigue in my legs.

+A dude on an e-bike rode up behind to me as I turned onto _Pandora Avenue_ and followed me across the _Johnson Street Bridge_ then north on the bike path.
+He stayed right there too; a metre or two back, drafting off _me_ on my mountain bike.
+I don't know why I felt the need to race someone with a throttle and worse, I don't know why I got inwardly upset when the dude wasn't willing to take a pull.

 I need food and a coffee.